jibbius/jackbarker-com-au/_posts/2017-05-02-raspberry-pi-photo-booth-1.markdown

 ## Next article
-In my next article in this series, I'll be taking about <strong>Getting started with the Raspberry Pi</strong>, and the other components that will form the photo booth.
+For the [next article]({{ "/photo-booth/2" | prepend: site.url }}) in this series, I'll be talking about <strong>Getting started with the Raspberry Pi</strong>, and the other components that will form the photo booth.

 [Subscribe]({{ "/subscribe" | prepend: site.url }}) to my blog to stay informed of my progress.